fabastorga06/MyHouseRPi/README.md

 ![gui](https://github.com/fabastorga06/MyHouseRPi/blob/master/gui.jpg)

 Next step is to execute C server inside your Raspberry Pi.
-So you have to compile first, remember to make a cross-compilation for the device architecture.
-Then execute it with a port as parameter:
+So you have to compile first, remember to make a cross-compilation for the device architecture:

 `
 $ make
 `

+Then execute it with a port as parameter:

 `
 $ sudo ./MyHouse <port>